Skip to main content

 Zoloft and Prozac can cause QT interval prolongation, caused by an electrical disturbance in the heart muscle that leads to an abnormal heart rhythm.
 Individuals with a history of arrhythmias may be at an increased risk of heart problems with Zoloft and Prozac.

 SSRI antidepressant drugs are usually prescribed for long-term use.
 Abruptly stopping these medications may cause withdrawal symptoms, such as rebound anxiety, headaches, and insomnia.
-When discontinuing these medications, the dosage should be tapered slowly with proper medical guidance.
+The dosage should be tapered slowly with proper medical guidance when discontinuing these medications.

-Zoloft and Prozac are in Pregnancy Category C. They should only be used if the benefits outweigh the potential pregnancy risks.
-Consult a doctor if you are pregnant or breastfeeding before taking an SSRI like Zoloft or Prozac.
+Zoloft and Prozac are in Pregnancy Category C and may cause harm to an unborn baby.
+They should only be used if the benefits outweigh the potential pregnancy risks.
+Consult a healthcare provider if you are pregnant or breastfeeding before taking an SSRI like Zoloft or Prozac.

 Frequently asked questions about Zoloft vs. Prozac